AI Governance Framework

 Artifact registry

-A governance framework needs a durable registry of system components so teams can identify what was used, when, and where.
-An AI artifact registry provides this operational backbone.
+A durable record of what was used, when, and where.
+The dedicated AI artifact registry page is the canonical reference.

 AI governance framework for enterprise AI systems